mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 Busy day at work and a small woodworking task took up most of the daylight today.
 I was debating whether to go for a spin outside but was happy to put on a YouTube video and ride in the garage.
 <!---->
-For the cadence work, I worked on being smooth rather than hitting an RPM.
-I think this worked out okay.
+For the cadence work on the bike, I focused on being **smooth** rather than hitting a specific RPM.
+I think this worked out okay as I stayed in control and stayed on the rollers.
 I drank a full bottle mixed with 36 grams of Gatorade (135 calories) over the course of the hour.

 I was in my Altras and out the door without much time wasted.
 I **felt okay**; not bad, not great, just okay.
 2 things I noticed on the run tonight:
 * It is now getting cool enough for a long sleeved shirt on a clear night like tonight.